mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 For the Final Project I wish to implement a version of this game on the blockchain, where different random addresses contribute to write a text and gain the opportunity to title and mint the final "Frankenstein Text" as a unique NFT.

 # Overview
 The Frankenstein Text will have a fixed number of 5 co-writers, each one contributing with at least 100 characters, but no more than 1000 characters.
-There should be a maximum amount of time for each individual contribution, probably 1 hour.
+There should be a maximum amount of time for each individual contribution, probably 2 hours.

 As a writer, you will be pseudo-randomly given a text to contribute, this might be a text with already some contributions or even the opportunity to start a text from scratch.
 After all 5 contributions are concluded, for a couple of days each co-writer has the opportunity to title and mint the text as a unique NFT.